Courses

 MIA | Montage

-MIA stands for the Meta-Image App, and this is the thoroughly enhanced version of the App that the Quintin Hogg Trust generously funded while I was leading the Digital and Interactive Storytelling LAB at the University of Westminster in London, UK.
+MIA stands for the Meta-Image App, and it is the result of a Quintin Hogg Trust's funded project that I researched while leading the Digital and Interactive Storytelling LAB at the University of Westminster in London, UK.

-MIA has been translating my expertise as a professional photographer and university lecturer into a consequential course to develop foundational competencies in visual literacy, and it continues to evolve to respond to the latest requirements of today's digital cultures.
+MIA translated my expertise as a professional photographer and university professor into a consequential course to introduce foundational competencies in storytelling practices with key components in visual literacy.

 • 6 Lessons